-Even if you think you managed to cover up and remove the smoke smell from your room or car and mask the odor the smell will most definitely still be on your clothes.
+Even if you think you managed to remove the odor from your room or car, the odor will most definitely still be on your clothes.

-- Bring a spare change of clothes if you are smoking at a friends house.
+- Bring a spare change of clothes if you're smoking at a friend's house.

-- If you can't immediately change clothes, spray them with lysol or febreeze to help kill the odor.
+- If you can't immediately change clothes, spray them with Lysol or Febreze to help eliminate the odor.

 2) Brush your teeth and clean your breath.

-Just like your clothing your breath will be sure to hold a significant amount of odor from smoking since you are inhaling the smoke through your mouth.
-Anyone that has ever kissed or talked to an avid smoker will know just how much odor can be smelt on a persons breath.
-No worry though there are tons of ways to fix this problem.
+Just like your clothing, your breath will be sure to hold a significant amount of odor from smoking since you're inhaling the smoke through your mouth.
+Anyone that has ever kissed or spoken to a smoker will know how much odor can be on a person's breath.
+However, there are plenty of ways to fix this problem.

 - Brush your teeth and use mouthwash.
-This will give you the freshest breath possible and element all the smoke smell from your breath.
-Carry a spare toothbrush and toothpaste around with you if need be.
+This will give you the freshest breath possible and eliminate the smoke odor from your breath.
+Bring a spare toothbrush and toothpaste around with you if necessary.

-- Chew a bunch of strong mints.
-Breath mints are intended to freshen your breath so eating a bunch of them after smoking if you don't have time to brush your teeth is another great way to hide the smell.
-Combining mints and brushing your teeth is the sure fire way to make sure your breath smells minty fresh!
+- Chew some strong mints.
+Breath mints are intended to freshen your breath.
+Therefore, eating them after smoking (if you don't have time to brush your teeth) is another great way to hide the smell.
+Combining mints and brushing your teeth is a highly effective way to make sure your breath smells minty fresh!

 3) Wash your hands.

-As we mentioned earlier your hands will smell horribly like smoke after smoking a cigarette or anything that is rolled.
-Not to worry that is also easy to take care of.
+As mentioned earlier, your hands will smell strongly of smoke after smoking a cigarette or anything that's rolled.
+However, that's also easy to take care of.

-- Use a scented soap and warm water.
-Use a bunch of soap and wash your hands really good being sure to scrub all parts of your hands and even up to your elbows just to be on the safe side.
-If you don't have hand soap, any type of body wash or even shampoo should do the trick.
+- Use a scented, fragrant soap and warm water.
+Use a lot of soap and wash your hands thoroughly.
+Be sure to scrub all parts of your hands and even up to your elbows, just to be extra careful.
+If you don't have access to hand soap, any type of body wash or even shampoo should do the trick.

 - Use hand sanitizer to remove the odor from your hands.
-This is quick and and easy and you can even carry around a small bottle of hand sanitizer with you.
+This is quick, easy and convenient.
+You can even carry around a small bottle of hand sanitizer with you.

 4) Take a shower.

-Smoke not only attaches to your clothes and skin but also your hair.
-So if at all possible it is always best to take a full shower after smoking to totally remove the odor from your body.
+Smoke not only clings to your clothes and skin but also your hair.
+So if possible, it's always best to take a shower after smoking to totally remove the odor from your body.

 - Use a scented shampoo and body wash to remove the smoke odor and make yourself smell super clean and fresh.

-- Spray on some cologne or perfume afterwards.
+- Spray on some cologne, body spray or perfume afterwards.

 Hide The Smell of Your Dry Herbs

-So now that you are a master at hiding the smell of smoke during and after smoking.
-It is also very important to know how to contain that pungent odor from your dry herbs when they are not being smoked.
-The good news is this is a lot easier than covering up the smell of smoke.
+So now, you're a master at hiding the smell of smoke during and after smoking.
+It's also very important to know how to contain that pungent odor from your dry herbs when they're not being smoked.
+The good news is: this is much easier than covering up the smell of smoke.

 1) Air-Tight Containers.

-Most people keep their stash in ziplock bags thinking they contain the smell but more than likely they do not especially if you are smoking the good stuff.
-Using an air tight container such as a mason jar or vacuum sealed jar is always your best bet.
+Most people keep their stash in Ziploc bags, thinking they contain the smell.
+However, they most likely will not, especially if you're smoking good, pungent stuff.
+Using an airtight container such as a mason or vacuum sealed jar is always your best bet.
 These will keep the odor contained when your herbs are not being used.
-Be aware though that once you open that jar the smell will immediately fill the room so do it quickly and carefully.
-Keeping your herbs in an air-tight container not only contain the smell but they also help to keep your stash fresh
+Be aware, though: once you open that jar, the smell will immediately fill the room.
+So do it quickly and carefully.
+Keeping your herbs in an airtight container will not only contain the smell, but also help to keep your stash fresh.